California Gov. Gavin Newsom to Sign Bill Requiring Trump Tax Returns | Breitbart

 Though the Golden State has often sued the Trump administration over its policies, California is also dependent on federal aid in a number of areas.
 Earlier this year, Trump canceled nearly $1 billion of funds for California’s now-defunct high-speed rail project, which Newsom had still hoped to use despite canceling the project.

 Newsom shared his own tax returns during the 2018 race for governor.
 Ali notes that Newsom’s predecessor, Jerry Brown, did not publish his tax returns.
+California’s new law will largely be symbolic.

 It will not matter if Trump does not appear on the California primary ballot, because he will still appear on the ballot in the general election.
 California exempts the presidential primary from its usual “jungle primary” process, in which only the top two candidates advance to the general election, regardless of party.